openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 was created in Studio.

 .. image:: ../images/enrollment_chart.png
- :alt: The Daily Student Enrollment chart for six months.
-The periods when the
+ :alt: A chart with the periods when the rate of enrollment was greater
-       rate of enrollment was greater are circled.
+       circled.

 ..
 ColumbiaX/HIST1.1x/3T2014/enrollment/activity/